 Moreover, Filmora video editing software offers a variety of blending modes, and it lets you control the opacity of the overlay video so that you can make it more transparent.
 Whether or not you are going to use these options depends on the footage you’re working with and the demands of a particular project.

-Pros of using Picture in Picture feature to make reaction videos in Filmora: You can place and adjust the videos with more customizable options.
+Pros of using the Picture in Picture feature to make reaction videos in Filmora: You can place and adjust the videos with more customizable options.
 Get more tips about Making a PIP video in Filmora.

-Part 2: Create several reaction windows with the Split Screen feature
+Method 2: Create several reaction windows with the Split Screen feature